vheidari/easyBindConfig/README.md

  - This help to you easy install and config bind on your server if you want more about bind dns server software see here : [About Bind Dns Software](https://www.isc.org/downloads/bind/)

 ## linux server support
- - Work on Ubunto - Mint - Fedora - Debian - RedHat and Centos
+ - Work on Ubunto - Mint - Kali - Fedora - Debian - RedHat and Centos

 ## Install and using
  * -- STEP 01 - Download Easy Bind config from git url and unzip